03Sandeep/Task_Manager/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.
 🙏 Acknowledgements

 Next.js
 Express
 Socket.io
 MongoDB
 Tailwind CSS

+📞 Contact
+For any questions or feedback, please reach out to:

+Email: sandeepsinha1210@gmail.com

+Developed with ❤️ by Sandeep